open-mmlab/mmpretrain/docs/en/notes/faq.md

 ## Coding

-- Do I need to reinstall mmcls after some code modifications?
+- Do I need to reinstall mmpretrain after some code modifications?

-  If you follow [the best practice](../get_started.md#best-practices) and install mmcls from source, any local modifications made to the code will take effect without reinstallation.
+  If you follow [the best practice](../get_started.md#best-practices) and install mmpretrain from source, any local modifications made to the code will take effect without reinstallation.